- Impotence Slideshow Pictures

-- How effective is a vasectomy?
+- How effective is vasectomy?

-What are the side effects of a vasectomy?
+- What are the risks of vasectomy?

 - Is vasectomy linked to cancer?

 - Does having a vasectomy change my risk for sexually transmitted diseases?